 Laboratory Handouts: You must print a copy of all handouts from Blackboard before each lab session.
 Reports are submitted with permeant blue or black non-water-soluble ink.
 Five points are deducted for data recorded in pencil.
 Refer to attached schedule for the sequential list of labs.
 The completed laboratory handouts (i.e. laboratory reports) in PDF format are due at the end of the day in which the laboratory experiment was performed unless otherwise stated in Blackboard.
 All students submit individual reports for grading.

-Calculator: Scientific/engineering calculator.
-Examples of acceptable calculators include TI30Xa and TI36X.
+Calculator: Scientific/engineering calculator is recommended.
+Any calculator is acceptable.

 Proper attire for lab: